this song, and partly because EVERYONE EATS IT WITHOUT COMPLAINT.

 We like them with dip or in lunchboxes, or even just plain with a glass of wine as you’re waiting for your pizza.

-Joining in with the Southern Plate Meal Plan Monday Linkup 🙂
+Southern Plate Meal Plan Monday Linkup 🙂